Jean Alexandre (footballer): Career

-Youth and College
+Youth and college

 Born in Verrettes, Haiti, Alexandre grew up Delray Beach, Florida, attended Atlantic High School, and played college soccer at Lynn University.
 During his collegiate years he also played in the USL Premier Development League with Palm Beach Pumas and Ventura County Fusion.

 Professional

 Alexandre was drafted in the first round (12th overall) in the 2009 MLS SuperDraft by Real Salt Lake.
-He made his professional debut on 28 March 2009, coming on as a substitute in RSL's game against Seattle Sounders.
-After a 2–0 victory over the Vancouver Whitecaps in June 2011, Alexandre was named Player of the Week after scoring his first goal and first career assist in MLS.
+He made his professional debut on 28 March 2009, coming on as a substitute in RSL's game against Seattle Sounders FC.
+After a 2–0 victory over Vancouver Whitecaps FC in June 2011, Alexandre was named Player of the Week after scoring his first goal and first career assist in MLS.

 Alexandre was traded by Salt Lake to San Jose Earthquakes on 1 December 2011 in exchange for a first round pick in the 2012 MLS Supplemental Draft.

 San Jose sent Alexandre to USL Pro club Orlando City on 7 June 2012 for a two-match loan deal.
 He was re-loaned to Orlando City again on 6 July on a second two-match loan.

 He signed for Malaysian club Negeri Sembilan FA in 2014.

 On 1 March 2018, he signed for Taiwanese club Hang Yuen.